focksss/rasterizer/README.md

   - gLTF importing?

 ## Usage
-Include lwjgl, lwjgl-opengl, lwjgl-stb, lwjgl-glfw, dds-lwjgl-3.0.0, joml
+Include lwjgl, lwjgl-opengl, lwjgl-stb, lwjgl-glfw, dds-lwjgl-3.0.0, joml, json

 Replace paths to skybox and objects with paths to objects on your computer
 - WASD to move, space and left shift for vertical movement